How to use VLOOKUP in Microsoft Excel

 ‘range_lookup’ – This argument is one of two values: TRUE or FALSE.
 Select TRUE for an approximate match or FALSE for an exact match.
 This is an optional argument and if omitted will default to an exact match.

 A special note about the ‘range_lookup’ argument is that you can substitute ‘0’ for FALSE and ‘1’ for TRUE.
 They will achieve the same results and save you a few extra key strokes.

-Imagine a situation where you have a database listing current inventory levels by product size.
-We can demonstrate a simple example of how VLOOKUP works by setting up a lookup by size.
-This will in turn give us the current inventory available for any given size that we choose.
+Imagine you have a database listing current inventory levels by product size.
+We can demonstrate how VLOOKUP works by setting up a lookup by size.
+This will give us the current inventory available for any given size that we choose.

 In the preceding figure, note that our database is the table in the range B2:C8.
 We will select this range for the ‘table_array’ argument in our VLOOKUP formula.

 We have setup a lookup table in cells E2:F3.
 There is a dropdown list in cell E3 for convenience and its value serves as the ‘lookup_value’ argument in our VLOOKUP.
 The formula is in cell F3 and as you can see, it is returning the available inventory for the size selection in cell E3.